jyoung4242/articles/peasy/bindings/bindings.md

 ```

 This code creates the data store (model), that is bound to the html in the string literal template.
 UI.create takes the model,
 template, and the targeted DOM element to inject into as parameters.
-In you Javascript code, you can change model.name to whatever
+In your Javascript code, you can change `model.name` to whatever
 string you'd like, and it will dynamically re-render the new text into the DOM.
 Side note: the await in the UI.create method pauses the
 execution of subsequent logic until Peasy-UI attaches the content into the DOM.
 This way you can prevent trying to make changes or
 access DOM content that isn't rendered yet.